4 minute read

 pulumi up # preview and deploy

-Now that your scenario is designed and coded accordingly to your artistic direction, you have to prepare it for the chall-manager to receive it.
-Make sure to remove all unnecessary files, and zip the directory it is contained within.
+Now that your scenario is designed and coded accordingly to your artistic direction, you have to prepare it for an OCI registry such that Chall-Manager can process it.
+Make sure to remove all unnecessary files, such that the scenario is mimimal.

 cd ..